 “I was slow tonight,” lamented the former champ in his dressing room, blaming his showing on a four month layoff.
 “Guess I needed a fight under my belt.
 I’d like to take him right back tomorrow.”

 But most observers agreed that activity was not the reason for Canzoneri’s less-than-impressive performance.

 “Youth licked Tony tonight,” declared former lightweight king Benny Leonard to the press.
 “After all, he’s been tossing leather for eleven years.”

 The new champion echoed that sentiment: “Tony beat me a year ago because he was too fast and experienced.
 Tonight he punched as hard as ever but he was terribly slow and I had no trouble hitting him.
 Of course I’ll give him another fight if he wants it, because I know he’ll never be the old Canzoneri again.”

 And indeed “Canzi” took a bloody battering from McLarnin in his next outing and when he got another crack at Ambers in May of the following year, the result was an even more one-sided fifteen round win for “The Herkimer Hurricane.”
-Canzoneri was an all-time great, a legend, a fighter whose name and reputation would never die.
-But now no one could deny: the glory days were gone for good.
+Canzoneri was an all-time great, a legend, a fighter whose name and reputation would never be forgotten.
+But no one could deny: the glory days were fading fast.

 As for Ambers, he was, without a doubt, the best 135-pounder on the planet, the new king of the lightweight castle as Canzoneri, Ross and Petrolle all contemplated the sands of time and retirement.
 And indeed it would take a fighter as great as the immortal Henry Armstrong to get the better of him in 1938 and, after a grueling fifteen round war, relieve him of the title he had taken from “Canzi.” — Robert Portis